roseengineering/pyvna/README.md

 Enclosed is a Python3 library for performing Vector Network Analyzer measurements using various computer controlled VNAs.
-The library is intended to be with Jupyter Notebook.
+The library is intended to be used with Jupyter Notebook.
 The library supports SOLT calibration as well as plotting.

-Please see the sample Jupyter Notebooks in the repo for examples of use.
+Please see the Jupyter Notebook \*.ipynb files in the repo for examples of use.

 Devices